KenJoelTL/KenJoelTL/README.md

 <h3 align="left">🍵 About Me:</h3>

 Developer intrigued by web development and distributed systems.
-Skilled in both frontend and backend tech.
-Enjoys delving into distributed computing and building creative projects at the intersection of web and systems.
+Skilled in both frontend and backend technologies.
+Passionate about exploring distributed computing and building creative projects at the intersection of web and systems.

 - 🔭 I’m currently working on [MangaPunk Official](https://ko-fi.com/mangapunk) and other secret projects 🤫
 - 🌱 I’m currently learning **Kubernetes** and **Go**